 Any successful bettor will tell you: profit is earned by developing and applying a proven methodology.
 Hence why successful sports bettors base their strategies around past and/or present data or trends and make a conscious effort to discard personal thoughts and feelings.

 But no matter how experienced you are as a bettor, it’s never easy to ignore your intuition.
 It feels unnatural.
-But that’s just something you’ll have to get used to.
+That’s just something you’ll have to get used to.